It’s the last day of SKI WEEK! Today, I’ll be making oat bread with spent grains from brewing beer!

 - I used all whole wheat flour, so mine isn’t as fluffy as it could be, so I recommend using a blend of flours.
 A little bread flour always helps.

-- Enjoy making your own homemade bread – maybe this weekend?!
+- Enjoy making your own homemade bread with this Spent Grain Oat Bread Recipe- maybe this weekend?!